ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 - In the snippet above, the renderer function sets `content` to formatted Y values that have only 1 digit after the decimal point.
 - The title of the tooltips is set to X values provided in the params formatted using the `toLocaleString()` method.
 This is optional, if X values are provided in the data, they will be formatted and displayed in the tooltip title by default.

 <grid-example title='Sparkline Tooltip Renderer' name='sparkline-tooltip-renderer' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

-## Styling Tooltips
+## Styling Tooltip Titles

-The [Tooltip Renderer](/sparklines-tooltips/#tooltip-renderer) can also be used to style tooltips.
-The `renderer` function can return style attributes such as `color`, `backgroundColor` and `opacity` for the title.
-For example, to make the background of the tooltip title `olive` with opacity `0.8` add the following:
+The [Tooltip Renderer](/sparklines-tooltips/#tooltip-renderer) can also be used to style tooltip titles.
+The `renderer` function can return style attributes such as `color`, `backgroundColor` and `opacity` for the title as shown below:

 ```js
 const tooltipRenderer = (params) => {